-- 1.2.12 The Localism Act introduced a number of new provisions which open the opportunity to local communities to take up new decentralised powers to take responsibility and accountability to shape their areas.
+- 1.2.6 The Localism Act introduced, new provisions which open the opportunity to local communities to take up new decentralised powers to take responsibility and accountability to shape their areas.
 A number of these related to the role of communities in shaping development and growth in their communities.
-A package of non mandatory neighbourhood planning tools are now available for use by local communities should they choose to use them.
-One of these is the preparation of Neighbourhood Plans. - 1.2.13 Neighbourhood planning tools can only be used by relevant qualifying bodies.
-A "qualifying body" means a Parish or Town Council, or an organisation or body designated as a neighbourhood forum, authorised to act in relation to a neighbourhood area. - 1.2.14 The broad focus of a Neighbourhood Plan is flexible and can range from setting out more detailed policies for their community over and above the Local Plan to starting to shape the choices over the use of land and the designation of land for housing, employment, community uses etc. It's important that Neighbourhood Plans should not promote less development than set out in the strategic (Local Plan) policies for the area, or undermine those strategic policies.
-Neighbourhood Plans cannot deal with matters such as minerals and waste. - 1.2.15 The process for preparation of a Neighbourhood Plan is set out in regulations.
-The qualifying body can then prepare a plan in consultation with their communities, businesses and interest groups. - 1.2.16 Once a Neighbourhood Plan has been prepared by the qualifying body, it is submitted to the council who publish it for formal representations and appoint an independent examiner to check that it meets the right basic conditions including general compliance with the strategic policies within the Local Plan for the District. - 1.2.17 If the plan is deemed acceptable following the examination by an independent examiner and endorsed by Council's Executive for a public referendum.
-A referendum will be held and if a majority vote in favour is secured, and the Neighbourhood Plan is subsequently formally made through a Decision Statement by the Council's delegated senior officer and portfolio holder, the plan will become part of the overall development plan for the District. - 1.2.18 The Localism Act also amended the procedure for preparation of the Local Development Scheme and also Annual (Authority) Monitoring Report.
+A package of non mandatory neighbourhood planning tools are available for use by local communities should they choose to use them.
+One of these is the preparation of Neighbourhood Plans. - 1.2.7 Neighbourhood planning tools can only be used by relevant qualifying bodies.
+A "qualifying body" means a Parish or Town Council, or an organisation or body designated as a neighbourhood forum, authorised to act in relation to a neighbourhood area. - 1.2.8 The broad focus of a Neighbourhood Plan is flexible and can range from setting out more detailed policies for their community over and above the Local Plan to starting to shape the choices over the use of land and the designation of land for housing, employment, community uses etc. It's important that Neighbourhood Plans should not promote less development than set out in the strategic (local plan) policies for the area or undermine those strategic policies1.
+Neighbourhood Plans cannot deal with matters such as minerals and waste. - 1.2.9 The process for preparation of a Neighbourhood Plan is set out in regulations.
+The qualifying body can then prepare a plan in consultation with their communities, business and to her interest groups. - 1.2.10 Once a Neighbourhood Plan has been prepared by the qualifying body, it is submitted to the council who publish it for formal representations and appoint an independent examiner to check that it meets the right basic conditions including general compliance with the strategic policies within the Local Plan for the district. - 1.2.11 If the plan is deemed acceptable following the examination by an independent examiner and endorsed by Council's Executive for a public referendum.
+A referendum will be held